privacy-scaling-explorations/zkevm-docs/src/architecture/evm-circuit.md

 # Introduction

-EVM circuit iterates over transactions included in proof to verify each execution step of transaction is valid.
-Basically the scale of a step is same as in EVM, so usually we handle one opcode per step, except those opcodes like `SHA3` or `CALLDATACOPY` that operate on variable size of memory would require multiple steps.
+EVM circuit iterates over transactions included in the proof to verify that each execution step of a transaction is valid.
+Basically the scale of a step is the same as in the EVM, so usually we handle one opcode per step, except those opcodes like `SHA3` or `CALLDATACOPY` that operate on variable size of memory, which would require multiple "virtual" steps.

 > The scale of a step somehow could be different depends on the approach, an extreme case is to implement a VM with reduced instruction set (like TinyRAM) to emulate EVM, which would have a much smaller step, but not sure how it compares to current approach.
 >
 > **han**

-To verify if a step is valid, we first enumerate all possible execution results of a step in the EVM including success and error cases, and then build the custom constraint to verify the step transition is correct for each execution result.
+To verify if a step is valid, we first enumerate all possible execution results of a step in the EVM including success and error cases, and then build a custom constraint to verify that the step transition is correct for each execution result.

-In each step, we constrain it to enable one of execution results, and specially constrain the first step to enable `BEGIN_TX`, then repeats the step to verify the full execution trace.
+For each step, we constrain it to enable one of the execution results, and specially, to constrain the first step to enable `BEGIN_TX`, which then repeats the step to verify the full execution trace.
 Also each step is given access to next step to propagate the tracking information, by putting constraints like `assert next.program_counter == curr.program_counter + 1`.

 # Concepts